zoul0813/zeal-boing/README.md

 ## Compile

-To compile the C demo
+To compile the demo:

 ```
-make -f sdcc.mk
+make
 ```